Dephasing of planar Ge hole spin qubits due to 1/$\textit{f}$ charge noise: Results and discussion

-These results reflect the complex interplay of the hole spin-orbit interaction, the random defect potential, and the orbital magnetic field contributions, highlighting the different role played by orbital terms and Zeeman terms in different magnetic field orientations.
-Whereas the confinement energy scales as $1/a^2$, the effective RSOC for holes has terms linear and cubic in the wave vector, which scale as $1/a$ and $1/a^3$ respectively.
-The effective defect potential decreases with increasing $a$ but cannot be expressed in closed form, while the 2D Rashba model has a very limited range of applicability.
-Hence the observed trends as a function of radius cannot be encapsulated in a simple expression.
-Similar trends are observed with respect to the dot anisotropy, where $a_x$ is kept constant and $a_y$ is varied.
-Fig.\,\ref{Fig: Total Ensemble T2-rate vs Anisotropy} considers the anisotropy of the quantum dot.

-As $a_y$ increases, in the in-plane magnetic field, $1/T_2^*$ increases, and at $a_y=a_x$, the slope changes slightly.
-For the out-of-plane magnetic field case, $1/T_2^*$ exhibits a non-monotonic behavior as a function of $a_y$, however, a relative change is small in an typical experimental gate electric field $F$=2\,MV/m, which limits the variations of the RSOC.
-Compared with $T_2^*$ in an in-plane magnetic field, for the same qubit Zeeman splitting, $T_2^*$ in an out-plane magnetic field will be an order of magnitude longer.

 In this context, we note that the strongest change in $T_2^*$ occurs in response to altering the magnetic field.
 One surmises that, aside from pulse sequences, the most effective way to enhance the coherence time is to work at the smallest possible magnetic field.
 Interestingly, for the experimentally achievable gate electric field range, the dephasing time does not change significantly.
 Finally, whereas the dependence of $1/T_2^*$ on dot geometry reflects the strong spin-orbit coupling in spin-3/2 systems, the variation with dot size is relatively small and one expects similar dephasing times across qubits of different sizes.
 Essential materials-dependent questions remain open concerning the robustness of coherence properties against roughness, their variation with roughness parameters such as the correlation length and the spatial amplitude, their variation across samples, and whether they can be maintained even in the presence of multiple qubits.
 Important factors affecting the dephasing time are inhomogeneous strain, spatially non-uniform shear strain \cite{Abadillo2023, Corley2023, Mauro2024arxiv}, and interface inversion asymmetry \cite{Durnev2014}.
-Modelling of realistic hole dots must also consider a substantial defect distribution in the vicinity of the gates above the qubit.
+Modeling of realistic hole dots must also consider a substantial defect distribution in the vicinity of the gates above the qubit.
 This work has considered the ideal case of a flat interface, deferring rough interfaces and alternative defect distributions to future studies when detailed sample-dependent materials information becomes available.